-My doctor had told me that I had borderline diabetes, which is also called impaired glucose tolerance.
-Well, I was kind of fond of cake and cookies but, apparently, it's not so much about that as it is about getting older, and being sedentary and a bit overweight, that plus heredity.
-I didn't pay too much mind to it because it wasn't bothering me any.
+My doctor had told me that I had borderline Diabetes, which is also called Impaired Glucose Tolerance.
+I was kind of fond of cake and cookies but, apparently, its not so much about that as it is about getting older, and being sedentary and a bit overweight, that plus heredity.
+I didnt pay too much mind to it because it wasnt bothering me any.
 I was on a diet for a while but then I went off it.

 Diabetes seeks out the weaker parts of your body and produces symptoms there.

 I had the A1C blood test and, of course, my figures were over the moon.
-I had to learn everything there was to know about diabetes now, because that's the way I am, if something goes wrong I research it.
+I had to learn everything there was to know about Diabetes now, because thats the way I am.
+If something goes wrong, I research it.
 My first resource was the Internet.
 I went looking for Diabetes Forums with Chat Rooms and found some.
 A Microsoft Network group called Diabetes Fun and Friends was very helpful.
-They were mostly from the southern USA and were very polite about my being from Toronto, Canada.
-I found out that there were people out there who had Diabetes symptoms one heck of a lot worse than I did.
+They were mostly from the southern USA and were very polite about my being from up north in cold country, Canada.
+I soon found out that there were people out there who had Diabetes symptoms one heck of a lot worse than I did.

 I got books to help me understand it all and I learned that Diabetes is a disease where you have some control.
 You can manage it, and are wise to do so, by watching your diet and your blood count and taking your pills as required.
-I studied all these books about diabetes and my symptoms.
+I studied all these books about Diabetes and the symptoms.

 Diet is another story.
 I eat more whole grains now, lots of vegetables and fruit and lean meat in small portions.
 That part of the treatment is under my control.

 I dont mean this article to be a downer but, rather, an advisory in case someone else out there gets the early symptoms.
-I want to say it's not the end of the world.
-In fact, I'm feeling better now than I have in years, and that's progress.
-That's due mostly to diet with some exercise.
+I want to say its not the end of the world.
+In fact, Im feeling better now than I have in years, and thats progress.
+This is mostly due mostly to diet with some exercise.

-I've started taking 1000 International Units of Vitamin D daily and my blood sugar counts have improved a lot since I've been doing this.
+Ive started taking 1000 International Units of Vitamin D daily and my blood sugar counts have improved a lot since Ive been doing this.
 We northerners have to watch that we get enough vitamin D because of our long cold winters.
-Some tests are starting to show that extra vitamin D supplements are effective.
+Some tests are starting to show that extra vitamin D supplements are effective when you have Diabetes.
 Better safe than sorry, I say, so I pop that 1000 mgs of vitamin D twice daily, along with a multivitamin, folic acid and calcium supplements.

 Non-diabetics should note what my doctor says: